 Welcoming new ideas

-I have defined culture as the sum of dominant attitudes which affect action.
-In other words, what we think, collectively, has a bearing on what we do – as individuals, in our teams and as an organisation.
+Culture is the sum of dominant attitudes which affect action.
+What we think has a bearing on what we do as individuals, in our teams and as an organisation.

 If everyone believes that problem solving, innovating and sharing good practice is positive and how the organisation works, then that is what people do.
 If people are criticised or discouraged for introducing new ideas, then people will stop.

 The most harmful phrase I have heard usually from more established members of staff when responding to ideas by new people is ‘Oh, yes, we tried that in the past.
 It didn’t work’.
 This always indicates to me that a culture may be light on learning.